tpascarella/sr50/docs/problem.md

 :::info Contributing

-If you want to contribute to SR50, either go to the [Contributing](contributing.md) page or go directly to our [GitHub repository](https://github.com/tpascarella/sr50) and make a pull request.
+If you want to contribute to SR50, either go to the contributing page or go directly to our [GitHub repository](https://github.com/tpascarella/sr50) and make a pull request.

 :::